mehulagg/gitlab/doc/user/project/code_owners.md

 Code Owners:

 NOTE:
-Not inviting Subgroup Y to Project A, and making them Code Owners will cause the approbal to become optional for the merge request
+If you do not invite Subgroup Y to Project A, but make them Code Owners, their approval of the merge request becomes optional.

 ![Invite subgroup members to become eligible Code Owners](img/code_owners_invite_members_v13_4.png)